 At a live auction, reserves are often used as well.
-As a substitute for an announced reserve, however, an auctioneer might also pretend to recognize nonexistent bids until the seller's minimum price is met: this practice is known variously as bidding for the vendor, running or trotting (Cassady 1967, 105, 166), lift-lining (Graham and Marshall 1987), bidding to the chandelier, or taking bids off the wall (Smith 1989, 150).
-In auctions where the practice is recognized, auctioneers sometimes accept phantom bids against an actual bidder in order to boost the selling price to the seller's preset reserve (Smith 1989, 156).
-Whether or not this practice is acceptable is determined by the legitimacy it has within that auction community: does the community consider the practice useful and responsible (Epstein 1972)?
-For sellers, it is certainly useful in raising the bid to an acceptable level; bidders (who might also sometimes sell) might be willing to accept the practice as responsible as long as reserves are reasonable and phantom bids do not continue beyond those reserves.
+As a substitute for an announced reserve, however, an auctioneer might also pretend to recognize nonexistent bids until the seller's minimum price is met: this practice is known alternatively as bidding for the vendor, running or trotting (Cassady 1967, 105, 166), lift-lining (Graham and Marshall 1987), bidding to the chandelier, or taking bids off the wall (Smith 1989, 150).
+In auctions where the practice is recognized as acceptable, auctioneers sometimes accept phantom bids against an actual bidder in order to boost the selling price to the seller's preset reserve (Smith 1989, 156).
+Whether or not this practice is acceptable depends upon the legitimacy it has within that auction community: does the community consider the practice useful and responsible (Epstein 1972)?
+For sellers, it is certainly useful in raising the bid to an acceptable level-bidders (who might also sometimes sell) might be willing to accept the practice as responsible as long as reserves are reasonable and phantom bids do not continue beyond those reserves.

-When only one bidder remains, auctioneers end auctions in a variety of ways: by shouting the word sold, by restating the final price and the name of the buyer, by dropping a gavel, or by invoking other local variations.
+Auctioneers end auctions in a variety of ways after only one bidder remains in the auction.
+This announcement varies in form-it might consist of the word sold, it might involve restating the final price and the buyer, it might include the dropping of a gavel, or it might invoke any other number of local variations.

 Though imitating these two basic elements (when to end and how to end an auction), the "sale" at eBay differs significantly from traditional auctions.
 First, as a time-interval auction, an eBay auction can end while several bidders are still interested in bidding.
-In theory, of course, the proxy bidding system ensures that all bidders can bid their maximum bids.
+In theory, of course, the proxy bidding system ensures that all bidders can bid their maximum bid.
 In reality, because auctions serve to determine a price for items where value is in question, bidders might not know their maximum bids until they see how much other bidders value the item.
 Consequently, continued bidding might persuade a bidder that an item is worth more than the bidder initially thought.
 If time runs out, however, the auction is over regardless of continued interest.

 Some eBay users try to take advantage of this situation through the practice of sniping.
-With rare exceptions at live auctions,3 bidding continues until all bidders but one have bowed out.
+With rare exceptions at live auctions iii, bidding continues until all bidders but one have bowed out.
 There is always one last chance to bid.
-From an economic standpoint in such auctions, "losers tell the truth" (Hendricks and Paarsch 1995, 413); that is, when a bidder drops out, that bidder reveals his or her highest valuation for an object.
+From an economic standpoint in such auctions, "losers tell the truth" (Hendricks and Paarsch 1995, 413).
+That is, when a bidder drops out, that bidder reveals his or her highest valuation for an object.
 And if bidding continues, that bidder reserves the right to reenter the auction until the pronouncement of sale, at which time the losing bidder's true maximum is revealed.
-Remorse for not bidding again may well set in after the gavel falls, but each bidder has equal opportunity to participate all the way until the end.
-Even if bidders have predetermined a maximum bid for an item, they can continue to revise that upward as others' bids affect their valuations (see Smith 1989).
+Remorse for not bidding again may well set in after the gavel falls, but each bidder has equal opportunity to participate, all the way until the end.
+Even if bidders have predetermined a maximum bid for an item, they can continue to revise that upward as others' bids affect their valuation (see Smith 1989).